 Eczema is 'an itch that rashes'.
 Dermatitis is 'a rash that itches'.

-There is usually a family history of eczema or food allergies and or asthma.
-The immune system response is unable to cope with environmental allergens and food sensitivities resulting in inflammation to the skin.
+- There is usually a family history of eczema or food allergies and/or asthma.
+The immune system response is unable to cope with environmental allergens and food sensitivities, resulting in inflammation of the skin.

-There is a controversial concept that vaccination may promote the development of atopic disease such as eczema.
+- There is a controversial concept that vaccination may promote the development of atopic diseases such as eczema, requiring dermatitis treatment in NZ.
 A random sample of 9,744 children was followed from birth to 3 to 15 years.
 The main finding was a significant increase in eczema in children after the measles, mumps and rubella (MMR) vaccination.

-The bacteria Staphylococcus aureaus is also a feature of eczema.
-Studies show that more than 90% are affected by the bacteria.
-Most people will carry staph bacteria in their noses without getting sick, but when the skin is punctured or broken (via itching or inflammation to the skin) staph bacteria can enter the wound and cause infections.
+- The bacteria Staphylococcus aureaus is also a feature of eczema.
+Studies show that more than 90% are affected by bacteria.
+Most people will carry staph bacteria in their noses without getting sick, but when the skin is punctured or broken (via itching or inflammation of the skin), staph bacteria can enter the wound and cause infections.
 Staph can spread through the air, on contaminated surfaces, and from person to person, from one area of the body to another on dirty hands and under dirty fingernails - so hand washing is the most important way to prevent staph infections.

-Allergenics - Allergy Testing Service - It is essential to get to the bottom of food triggers with eczema.
-A hair test from Allergenics is the easiest way to be sure that all the reactive foods are identified.
+- Allergenics Testing - It is essential to get to the bottom of food triggers with eczema.
+A hair test from Allergenics is the easiest way to ensure that all the reactive foods are identified.
 Breastfed babies are affected by food the mother eats via her milk.

-QDerma Drops - These great tasting drops help to reduce allergy and irritation.
+- QDerma Drops - These great-tasting drops help to reduce allergy and irritation as a treatment for dermatitis, made in NZ.

 How to make an oat bath